off-grid-block/aca-py-controllers/README.md

 Hyperledger Aries Cloud Agent Python (ACA-Py) is a foundation for building self-sovereign identity (SSI) / decentralized identity services running in non-mobile environments using DIDcomm messaging, the did:peer DID method, and verifiable credentials.
 With ACA-Py, SSI developers can focus on building services using familiar web development technologies instead of trying to learn the nuts and bolts of low-level SDKs.

-As we create ACA-Py, we're also building resources so that developers with a wide-range of backgrounds can get productive with ACA-Py in a hurry.
-Checkout the [resources](#resources) section below and jump in.

 The "cloud" in Aries Cloud Agent - Python does **NOT** mean that ACA-Py cannot be used as an edge agent.
 ACA-Py is suitable for use in any non-mobile agent scenario, including as an enterprise edge agent for issuing, verifying and holding verifiable credentials.